The Process of Signage: From Consultation and Sign Design to Installation

 Here what you can expect to encounter along the way:

-Consultation: The process of signage usually begins with a consultation with your sign company.
+The signage process usually begins with a consultation with your sign company.
 They’ll ask you about your communication goals, branding considerations, intended application and likes and dislikes as well as your budget and timing parameters.
 A good representative will visit your location to assess sightlines, take measurements and determine electrical sources, if an illuminated sign is what you have in mind.

 As this stage, the sign company’s knowledge of local ordinances can save you time and money.
 There’s no sense in planning a 40-foot tall LED sign, for example, if your city allows only smaller, non-illuminated ones.

-Design: Up next, sign design is where the signage company combines your input with their graphic design talents to develop several concepts.
-If you are a start-up or seeking to refresh a tired image, logo creation may be part of the process.
+A complete signage design process combines your input with the sign company's graphic design talents to develop several concepts.
+If you are a start-up or seeking to refresh a tired image, logo creation may be part of the signage making process.
 A competent provider will factor in your budget and their fabrication capabilities to ensure what’s possible design-wise is also practical production-wise.

-Permitting: Before giving you the go ahead to install a sign, many cities require you to submit a plan to ensure it meets regulations regarding size, location, lighting and the presence of other signs on the property.
-There’s often a fee, of course, but once you’ve received your permit you can confidently go ahead with the sign’s fabrication.
+Before giving you the go ahead to install a sign, many cities require you to submit a plan to ensure it meets regulations regarding size, location, lighting and the presence of other signs on the property.
+There’s often a fee, of course, but once you’ve received your sign permit, you can confidently go ahead with the signage fabrication process.

-Installation: After your sign is built, you will need to have it installed, and hiring a licensed and insured sign installation company is key.
+After your sign is built, you will need to have it installed, and hiring a licensed and insured sign installation team is key.
 In fact, many municipalities will make this contingent on their approval.
-You’ll appreciate the experience of a skilled sign installer.
-Most often they can accomplish the job to local standards, adhere to your timeline, proceed safely, and troubleshoot any obstacles they may encounter.
+You’ll appreciate the experience of a skilled sign installer that practices proper signage installation procedure.
+Most often they can accomplish the job to local standards, adhere to your installation process timeline, proceed safely, and troubleshoot any obstacles they may encounter.

-Look to Signs Now for expert help with every aspect signage design, permitting and sign installation.
+Look to Signs Now for expert help with every aspect of a sign project, including signage design, permitting, and installation of signage.